 Retaliation against any person for reporting or complaining of discrimination and/or harassment, assisting or participating in the investigation of a complaint of discrimination and/or harassment, or enforcing University policies with respect to discrimination and/or harassment is strictly prohibited.
 Overt or covert acts of reprisal, interference, restraint, penalty, discrimination, intimidation or harassment against an individual or group for exercising rights or performing duties under these Procedures will be subject to appropriate and prompt disciplinary or remedial action.

-The Complainant and the Respondent each have the right to appeal the decision of the Chancellor or Director and imposition of any sanction to the Vice President for Ethics and Compliance.
-The appeal must be in writing and filed within 20 days of the issuance of notification of the decision with all supporting materials attached.
+The Complainant and the Respondent each have the right to appeal the decision of the Chancellor, Dean of Students or Director and imposition of any sanction to the Vice President for Ethics and Compliance.
+The appeal must be in writing and filed in person, via courier, or via postal or electronic mail within 10 days of the issuance of notification of the decision with all supporting materials attached.
 Decisions not appealed within such time are deemed final.

-Persons who believe that they have been subjected to discrimination and/or harassment may be able to file a complaint with the Indiana Civil Rights Commission, the U.S. Equal Employment Opportunity Commission or the U.S. Department of Education’s Office for Civil Rights.
+Any person may file a complaint with the Indiana Civil Rights Commission, the U.S. Equal Employment Opportunity Commission or the U.S. Department of Education’s Office for Civil Rights.
 Information regarding filing charges with any of these agencies may be obtained from the Office of Institutional Equity on the West Lafayette campus.

 Equal Opportunity, Equal Access and Affirmative Action Policy (III.C.2):